joha4022/tak-server-installation-tool/README.md

 # tak-automation
-TAK Automation is a tool that automates TAK server installation, deletion, and certificates with a basic GUI using Tkinter. <br>
+TAK Automation is a tool that automates TAK server installation, deletion, and certificates with a basic GUI using Tkinter. <br><br>
 **Note: Tested only with TAK server version 5.0 & ubuntu 22.04.3 LTS**

 ## To Start